databrary/design/ridir-16/narrative.md

 Simon also serves as Technical Director (see Technical Plan).
 Gilmore and Adolph currently meet via phone or video conference several times each week to discuss Databrary project-related business matters with the Co-Is and with project staff.
 Adolph and Gilmore collaborate on most decisions and regularly seek input from the Co-Is, but as overall Project Director, Adolph has the final say.
-Adolph and Gilmore also meet several times a week with various members of the development team to formulate long- and short-term plans, get updates about progress, and to provide input and guidance.
+Adolph and Gilmore also meet weekly with various members of the development team to understand long- and short-term plans, get updates about progress, and to provide input.
-In addition, a project manager handles daily coordination and scheduling of software development tasks among the staff, helps to integrate feedback from users and other external reviewers, and assists with coordinating outreach, support, and documentation efforts.
+The Databrary project as a whole is and will be managed by a project manager, responsible for coordinating decision processes across the team, reporting progress and getting feedback from the PIs, managing staff, and integrating feedback from users and other external reviewers.

 In addition, the Databrary project as a whole has input from an advisory board.
 The board (Appendix) consists of experts internal to PSU and NYU and external advisers who bring expertise in data sharing and developmental science.